radupaunescu2021/django2/README.md

 What things you need to install and how to install them.

-- Python 3.9
-- Django
+- django
-- Django Rest Framework
+- djangorestframework
-- Simple JWT
+- rest_framework_swagger
 - drf-yasg
+- behave-django

 ### Installing

 A step by step series of examples that tell you how to get a development environment running.